kj7rrv/stockquotes/README.md

 `stockquotes` is a simple Python module for collecting stock quotes and historical data from Yahoo!
 Finance.
-It's perfect for developers who can't afford the (often steep) prices charged by many stock data APIs.
+It's perfect for developers who can't afford the (often high) prices charged by many stock data APIs.

 # Requirements
 * Python 3.6+
 * Beautiful Soup 4

 # Installation
     pip3 install stockquotes

 # Usage
 First, import the `stockquotes` module.

     import stockquotes

 To get a stock quote, instantiate a `stockquotes.Stock` object.
 The only parameter is the ticker symbol to look up.

     kroger = stockquotes.Stock('KR')